Frequently Asked Questions*

 Admission to the nursing program is strictly based on a point system.
 If you were not admitted, it means you did not have enough points to be in our top 80 applicants.
 Having a bachelor's degree will earn you 8 extra points, but it does not put you to the top of the applicant pool.
-If you were admitted to the Liberal Arts and Sciences program, you most likely still have some point getting courses left to take.
-If you have a bachelor's degree and applied to the nursing program in the spring semester, you were automatically admitted to Liberal Arts and Sciences because we do not take a spring nursing class.
+If you were admitted to the Health Care Studies program, you most likely still have some point getting courses left to take.
+If you have a bachelor's degree and applied to the nursing program in the spring semester, you were automatically admitted to Health Care Studies because we do not take a spring nursing class.

 What courses can I register for as a first semester Liberal Arts and Sciences student on a path to Nursing?

-You can pursue another degree, and many students with an interest in Nursing are also interested in one of the following: Therapeutic Massage/Integrated Health Care, Human Services, Biotechnology, Chemical Dependency Counseling, and Liberal Arts and Sciences.
-After two years, you may be eligible to graduate with a Liberal Arts and Sciences degree without completing additional courses.
-With this degree, you can transfer to a four-year school and earn a bachelor's degree in Nursing or another field of study.
-For assistance in exploring other career fields, contact FLCC's Career Services Office by calling 585.785.1267 or emailing firstname.lastname@example.org.
+You can pursue another degree, and many students with an interest in Nursing are also interested in one of the following: Health Care Studies, Therapeutic Massage/Integrated Health Care, Human Services, Biotechnology, Chemical Dependency Counseling, and Liberal Arts and Sciences.
+For assistance in exploring other career fields, contact FLCC's Career Services Office by calling 585.785.1267 or emailing email@example.com.